TF-Hafnium/hafnium/docs/secure-partition-manager/ffa-manifest-binding.rst

      Presence of this field indicates that the partition expects the address of the FF-A boot information blob to be passed in the specified general purpose register.

-- stream-endpoint-ids
-   - value type: <prop-encoded-array>
-   - List of <u32> tuples, identifying the IDs this partition is acting as proxy for.

 - power-management-messages
    - value type: <u32>